-Starmer resisting pressure from inside own party over reversal of tax cuts
+Keir Starmer resisting pressure from inside own party over reversal of tax cuts

 It is understood that the bid was dismissed with little resistance at a meeting to determine priorities for debate, in a mark of the waning influence of the left on key party decision-making bodies.

-Sam Tarry, who was sacked from Starmer’s front bench for conducting media interviews from a picket line, told The Independent the decision was “disappointing… at a time when our party clearly needs to be seen to stand with workers up and down Britain”.
+Sam Tarry, who was sacked from Starmer’s front bench for conducting media interviews from a picket line, told The Independent the decision was “disappointing … at a time when our party clearly needs to be seen to stand with workers up and down Britain”.

 And Richard Burgon, a senior member of Jeremy Corbyn’s shadow cabinet now on the backbenches, said the party should be “standing shoulder to shoulder” with workers taking strike action.